 Often, I have parents expressing something like this, “My kids should just listen, and follow the rules.
 What’s wrong with them?”
 My response is usually along these lines:

 Children should not just listen.
-Instead, get with
+Instead, get with reality.

-rules!
 That’s our job as parents…to learn how to teach effectively!

 This is the false thinking that is harming our children, and undermining their future.
 We cannot just follow the moment of society, and the direction that video games, media forces and fast food are taking us.
 If we do, our kids will continue to argue and fight for the most convenient, most immediate rewards.
 These are rarely the most valuable.
 These rarely teach discipline.
 They never work our muscles or our minds in productive ways.